 The Library is a central hub in the school and you will also find the Students Council suggestion box and the Resilience Celebration box.

 8:15 – 8:30am

 After-school: 3:00 - 4:00pm (see below for club timetable)

 The Library is booked out for whole class sessions and is regularly used for small group activities.
 It’s a great space within the school and is used for various events throughout the year and is also an oasis for students who need some time out to be quiet.

 Students can borrow up to 3 books at a time for 3 weeks at a time (renewals are possible).
-We are currently trialling plastic-free borrowing, so students simply need to give their name to Mrs Barber and she will issue the books.
+We are currently trialling plastic-free borrowing, so students simply need to give their name to Ms Davies and she will issue the books.

 Each tutor group also brings students to the Library to choose a library book that stays in school for them to read during silent reading in registration.